josephrclick/voice-transcribe/README.md

 ### Side-by-Side View

 See your original transcript next to the enhanced version.
 It's like watching your thoughts get a makeover.

+### 📊 Performance Dashboard

+Access comprehensive model information and usage statistics with **Ctrl+D**:

+- **Model Specifications**: Detailed context windows, output limits, and feature support matrix
+- **Performance Metrics**: Real-time speed comparisons and latency estimates
+- **Usage Statistics**: Session costs and model usage tracking across all tiers
+- **Tier Classifications**: Economy, Standard, and Flagship model comparisons
+- **Context Explanations**: Human-readable descriptions of model capabilities

+The dashboard helps you choose the optimal model for specific use cases and understand the trade-offs between speed, capability, and cost.

 ### Example Transformations